ApekshaAgnihotri/ML_Usecases/README.md

 3. **Feature Extraction:** Implemented Bag Of words technique using Count Vectorizer and TF-IDF Vectorizer
 4. Understood the concept of **similarity and distances**.
 Implemented Cosine Similarity
 5. Implemented **Custom K-Nearest Neighbour** algorithm using cosine similarity
+6. Understood concept of Accuracy, Recall, precision and F1-score.

+# TimeSeriesAnalysis - AirPassenger

+The intend of this project is to understand Time Series Analysis.
+I learned:

+1. Learned the concept of Stationarity, Trend, Seasonality, Cycles, Variations and Irregularities in a time series
+2. Performed **hypothesis testing, Stationarity Check using Dickey Fuller test  and  Seasonality Decomposition.**
+3. Explored **AIRMA model, ACF Plots and PACF plots**
+4. Defined following statistical terms based on real world dataset.
+    a. **Mean:** Representation of a group.
+Center value of a dataset/ Preferred when data is symmetrical
+    b. **Median:** The middle value in an ordered list Preferred when data is skewed.
+    c. **Variance:** What are the ranges in the dataset.
+                 Do we have skewed data or skinny ranges?
+    d. **Standard Deviation:** By how much the data is spreaded.
+    e. **Correlation:** How two things are related wrt each other.
+                 Ranges from -1 to 1. -1 co related in opposite direction, 0 not correlated at all.
+- We can quantify the strength and type of relationship between observations and their lags.
+- Autocorrelation plots are also a commonly-used tool for checking randomness in a data set.

+Covariance:
+Two random variables are changing similarly.
+If one is increasing the other is also increasing.
+The same goes with lesser.